GeekTrainer/learn-django/Module2/8-exercise-working-with-data.md

 ## Close the shell

 Once you're done playing with the objects, you can exit the shell by executing the `exit()` command.

+## Summary

+You have now seen how you can programmatically work with data in Django through the Django ORM.